 The public has to not fall for this ruse, and focus its own defense efforts onto those that are in our legal and political jurisdiction, so we are not relegated to the cannon fodder role we have been assigned.
 Just look at Ukraine, Africa and Europe… and ask yourself why would “they” stop there?

-Press TV has conducted an interview with Jim W. Dean, the managing editor of Veterans Today from Atlanta, to discuss Iran’s right to develop a ballistic missile program.
+Press TV has conducted an interview with Jim W. Dean, the managing editor of VT from Atlanta, to discuss Iran’s right to develop a ballistic missile program.